Les Grandes Baigneuses (Renoir): Composition and technique

 Renoir worked on The Bathers for three years until he was content with its composition.
-During that time, he made numerous studies and sketches, including at least two full-sized figure drawings of the theme.
+During that time, he made over 20 studies and sketches, including at least two full-sized figure drawings of the theme.
+The painting was composed using contradictory artistic styles and techniques.
+The left side of the painting is more indebted to the Classical tradition whereas the right portion is more consistent with Impressionism.